-We often get enquiries from parents with middle school aged kids.
+We often get inquiries from parents with middle school aged kids.
 While we’d love to be able to cater to everyone, the rate kids grow a this age makes it very difficult to mix the different abilities, both in physical fitness and technical skills.
-We also go to races and currently the NorCal Mtn Bike league does not have races for middle school kids, making it a little less fun for them when the racing starts in March.
-Kids develop at different speeds and we do have the occasional grade 8 kid, and they can race at the early season practice races we do in February, so nothing is absolute.
+Currently the NorCal Mtn Bike league does not have races for middle school kids and that makes it a little less fun for them when the racing starts in March.
+Kids develop at different speeds and we do have the occasional grade 8 kid.
+They can race at the early season practice races we do in February, so nothing is absolute.

 As an alternative, I have been encouraging a group of middle school kids and their parents to self-organize.
 They have been riding (pre covid) at 9am on Sundays at Waterdog in Belmont.
 The group uses GroupMe, a group chat platform, to sync up on rides.
 If interested, please fill in the form below I would be happy to add you to the group and make an introduction.

 My experience with small kids started when my two boys were in grades 7 & 6.
 My older one was good at recruiting friends and we’d get 6-8 people (kids & parents) biking there from San Carlos.
 The roads were quiet in the Sunday mornings so it was also good opportunity to teach them skills for riding on the road.
 We’d ride up the Lake Trail to the lake and then they’d get off and run around, just being kids.
 After a bit we’d get them to ride around the lake, usually going both ways.
 Initially, many couldn’t navigate the sharp right turn down to the bridge in the clockwise direction, walking their bikes instead.
 But eventually they did and the smiles when they did were priceless.